 Can I Sell My Business on My Own?

 Yes, this is what’s known as a private sale.
-Opting for a private sale means you’ll need to locate potential buyers yourself, possibly utilizing platforms like Facebook or marketplaces with no regulations.
+Opting for a private sale means you’ll need to locate potential buyers yourself, possibly utilizing online platforms like Facebook or marketplaces with no regulations.

 Things To Keep Readily Available Before Selling